okfde/old.okfn.de/blog/_posts/2018/2018-10-27-PSI-Policy-EUDataSummit.md

-in French say well demonstrate that they have if there's political will you can do it and then you try to to tax the app developers and to get the AT from them don't try to have these 8-10 distributors that happen to be tapped into your company register in your country and
+in French say well demonstrate that they have if there's political will you can do it and then you try to to tax the app developers and to get the VAT from them don't try to have these 8-10 distributors that happen to be tapped into your company register in your country and